 Emissions associated with the operation of stations and maintenance facilities are expected because of combustion sources used primarily for space heating and facility landscaping, energy consumption for facility lighting, water usage, waste generation, and employee and passenger traffic.
 Analysts used CalEEMod to estimate these emissions from the stations and maintenance facilities, based on the square footage of the buildings.
+Mobile source emissions estimates were adjusted to reflect the impact of the SAFE Vehicles Rule (CARB 2020).
 Operation of the MOWF would also generate emissions from vehicles, equipment, and locomotives used for maintenance activities.
 The GHG emissions (expressed in terms of CO2e) were estimated for the 2015 Existing and 2029 and 2040 No Project conditions and are included in Table 8-6.
 The only difference in emissions among the alternatives is associated with the Gilroy stations.
 Since the East Gilroy Station is entirely new, net emissions are greater than the Downtown Gilroy Station since emissions under existing conditions are zero.